-To answer the final research question of Study #3, we will draw on the findings from Studies #1 and #2 to design experimental components of the cross-national survey focused on identifying mechanisms that connect people’s protest meanings with their protest behavior (RQ3c: Meaning-behavior mechanisms).
-The precise design for the experimental component cannot be determined a priori, as a main contribution of the proposed project’s research design is to inductively identify citizens’ meanings of protest.
-Similar to the approach used by Plescia (In press), the broad descriptive findings on meanings of protest will inform subsequent experimental design.
+To answer the final research question of Study #3, we will draw on the findings from Studies #1 and #2 to design experimental components for the cross-national survey, aimed at identifying the mechanisms that connect people’s protest meanings with their protest behavior (RQ3c: Meaning-behavior mechanisms).
+We cannot determine the precise design for these experimental components in advance, since the inductive identification of citizens’ meanings of protest will form a major contribution to the research design.
+Similar to Plescia’s (in press) approach, the broad descriptive findings on meanings of protest will inform subsequent experimental design.

-As noted in Table 1, we plan for our research on each of these three research questions in Study #3 to result in a stand-alone manuscript to submit to high-impact peer-reviewed journals, while also considering the option for some of these findings to be published as a relatively concise book, such as in the Cambridge Elements series.
+As noted in Table 1, we intend for research on each of the three research questions in Study #3 to produce a stand-alone manuscript for submission to high-impact, peer-reviewed journals.
+We are also considering publishing some findings as a concise book, potentially in the Cambridge Elements series.

 C.4.
 Project integration, potential pitfalls, and strategies to address them.
-The proposed project will take the necessary steps to promote the visibility of the findings in academia and among the general public (Table 1, Outcome 4.1), and to lay the foundation for the design of subsequent multi-national collaborative research (Table 1, Outcome 4.3).
-The next-step research design will focus on comparing ordinary citizens’ meanings of protest with the meanings of other terms related to political participation, including voting, representation and corruption (Breitenstein & Hernández, 2024; Dvir-Gvirsman et al., 2022; Plescia, In press).
-To this end, the international collaboration with Prof. Carolina Plescia provides a useful foundation for a future comparison of her findings on ordinary citizens’ meanings of voting with those of the proposed project.
-Additionally, the work plan includes an international workshop in years 3-4 of the project (Table 1, Outcome 4.2) to present the project’s outcomes and to invite input from international experts on future research that could be conducted in the context of a broader research collaboration (e.g., a European Research Council Synergy project, a Horizon 2020 Consortium group, the U.S.-Israel Binational Science Foundation, or a German DFG or GIF project).
+We will promote the visibility of the proposed project’s findings in academia and among the general public (Table 1, Outcome 4.1), and establish a foundation for the design of future multi-national collaborative research (Table 1, Outcome 4.3).
+Our next-step research design will focus on comparing ordinary citizens’ meanings of protest with those of other political participation terms, including voting, representation, and corruption (Breitenstein & Hernández, 2024; Dvir-Gvirsman et al., 2022; Plescia, in press).
+The international collaboration with Prof. Carolina Plescia provides a useful foundation for future comparisons between her findings on ordinary citizens’ meanings of voting and those of this project.
+Additionally, the work plan includes an international workshop to take place in years 3-4 (Table 1, Outcome 4.2) to present the project’s outcomes and gather input from international experts on potential broader research collaborations, such as a European Research Council Synergy project, a Horizon 2020 Consortium group, the U.S.-Israel Binational Science Foundation, or a German DFG or GIF project.

-The main theoretical challenge for the proposed project is synthesizing studies of protest to create a theory-informed typology of meanings of protest in academic literature in Study #1, while also integrating the original insights from this typology in the contributions of Study #2’s interview fieldwork, and Study #3’s cross-national survey.
-While different theoretical approaches in the study of protest have been in dialogue with one another, a conversation across multiple lines of research has been rare, notwithstanding some exceptions (Meyer et al., 2002; van Stekelenburg & Klandermans, 2023).
-My academic record shows that I have the proven expertise to meet this challenge by using multiple methods to synthesize scholarship on political concepts focusing on different levels of analysis (Han et al., 2024; Shoshan & Oser, In press).
+The main theoretical challenge of the proposed project is to synthesize studies of protest to develop a theory-informed typology of meanings of protest in academic literature for Study #1, while integrating insights from this typology into Study #2’s interview fieldwork, and Study #3’s cross-national survey.
+Although different theoretical approaches to studying protest have engaged in some dialogue, conversations across multiple lines of research have been limited, with few exceptions (Meyer et al., 2002; van Stekelenburg & Klandermans, 2023).
+My academic record reflects my capacity to meet this challenge by using multiple methods to synthesize scholarship on political concepts across different levels of analysis (Han et al., 2024; Shoshan & Oser, in press).